Robust certification of arbitrary outcome quantum measurements from temporal correlations: Certification of quantum measurements

 \subsection{Robustness analysis}

-So far, we have proposed a certification protocol for the $d$-outcome ideal measurement settings given in Theorem~\ref{theo} employing the maximal violation of the temporal inequality \eqref{temp}.
+So far, we have proposed a certification protocol for the $d$-outcome ideal measurement settings given in Theorem~\ref{theo} employing the maximal quantum violations of the temporal inequalities \eqref{temp} under Assumptions \ref{ass1}-\ref{ass2} when each of the measurements satisfies condition (\ref{lemma1e}).
 However, in a real experimental scenario there is always some unavoidable noise and hence, the ideal measurements are hardly realizable.
-Thus, the maximal quantum violation of the inequality with $\rho^{(\mathcal{P})} = \mathbbm{1}/D$ may not be obtained.
-In such cases, we ask the question whether we can certify those measurements up to a certain threshold even when the actual violation differs from the maximal one.
-The term robustness of the measurements quantifies the departure of the actual measurements from the ideal one.
+Thus, the condition (\ref{lemma1e}) may not be satisfied and/or one may not get $\tau_d = 4(d-1)$ under Assumptions \ref{ass1}-\ref{ass2}.
+In such cases, we ask the question whether we can certify those measurements up to a certain threshold.
+The term robustness of the certification protocol implies that the non-ideal measurements are close to the ideal ones if the correlations produced by the non-ideal measurements are close the ideal correlations.
+In the following, we present the robustness analysis of our certification protocol for the following two cases: $\bullet$ when satisfying the condition (\ref{lemma1e}) is affected by the non-ideal observables, $\bullet$ when the magnitude of the temporal inequality (\ref{temp}) is affected by the non-ideal observables, whereas satisfying the condition (\ref{lemma1e}) remains unaffected.

+Suppose that in an experimental situation under Assumptions \ref{ass1}-\ref{ass2}, instead of performing measurements of the ideal unitary observables $A_i$ with $i \in \{1,2,3,4\}$ mentioned in the statements of Theorem \ref{theo}, measurements of the non-ideal observables $\widetilde{A}_1$, $\widetilde{A}_2$, $\widetilde{A}_3$, $\widetilde{A}_4$ are being performed, where each of these non-ideal observables does not satisfy the condition (\ref{lemma1e}).

+Now, let us present the following theorem (for proof, see Appendix \ref{app4n}) that represents the robustness analysis for any potential imprecision in satisfying the condition (\ref{lemma1e}).